• Art Magazine

 How companies can implement WFO as part of everyday work

-Despite all efforts to enliven office interiors with sufficient plants, discerning planners, developers, and users are increasingly recognizing that the shift of workplaces to the outdoors is a noticeable trend.
+Despite all efforts to enliven office interiors with sufficient plants, discerning planners, developers, and users are increasingly recognizing that the shift of workplaces outdoors is a noticeable trend.
 Outdoor working has impacted architecture, which is now increasingly equipping office buildings with green courtyards, large balconies, loggias, and roof terraces.

 The reasons for this trend may lie in two and a half years of social distancing, which have intensified the desire to spend more time in nature.
 Many have only realized during this time how calming and energizing a walk in the woods can be.